dltk-ai/qubitai-dltk/docs/source/machine_learning/data_preprocessing.rst

                                    max_value=None,random_state=None,n_neighbors=5,weights='uniform',
                                    metric='nan_euclidean'):

-    :param dataframe: Pandas Dataframe.
+    :param dataframe: pandas dataframe
     :param columns: List of selected features from dataset for Imputing Missing Values.
     :param imputer: Imputers from sklearn-library for Missing Value Imputation;
                     valid values: {"Univariate_imputation","Multivariate_Imputation"}.
     :param method:  Method for Multivariate Imputation; valid values: {"Iterative_Imputer" and "KNN_Imputer"}.
     :param replace: Boolean parameter,if True replace original values with Dataframe and if False then transformed selected column.
+    :param strategy: The imputation strategy; it can be mean,median,most_frequent or constant value for SimpleImputer function.
     :param missing_values: The placeholder for the missing values assigned to be np.nan as default for SimpleImputer function.
-    :param strategy: The imputation strategy; it can be mean,median,most_frequent or constant value for SimpleImputer function.
     :param fill_value: When strategy == “constant”, fill_value is used to replace all occurrences of missing_values for SimpleImputer function.
     :param verbose: Controls the verbosity of the imputer.
     :param copy: Boolean parameter, if True, a copy of X will be created.
 If False, imputation will be done in-place whenever possible.